rubinius/rubinius-website-archive/doc/fr/contributing.markdown

 We will certainly accept and appreciate simple bug reports, but we can give priority to tickets that include simple steps to reproduce the issue.
-Even better are tickets that include RubySpecs that demonstrate the bug and a patch that fixes it.
+Even better are tickets that include specs that demonstrate the bug and a patch that fixes it.